Tylecodon grandiflorus (Burm.f.) Toelken

 This species is native to South Africa (Northern Cape and Western Cape).

-Tylecodon grandiflorus is a low-growing succulent with a thick stem, irregular in shape, and few decumbent branches that grow up to 20 inches (50 cm) long.
-The main stem and branches are with grey to yellowish peeling bark.
-Leaves are green to brownish green, up to 3.2 inches (8 cm) long and up to 0.6 inches (1.5 cm) wide, with upper face grooved to channeled.
+Tylecodon grandiflorus is a low-growing succulent with a thick irregularly-shaped stem and a few decumbent branches that grow up to 20 inches (50 cm) long.
+The main stem and branches have grey to yellowish peeling bark.
+Leaves are green to brownish green, linear-elliptic to linear-oblanceolate with grooved to channeled upper surface, up to 3.2 inches (8 cm) long and up to 0.6 inches (1.5 cm) wide.
 Flowers are orange-red, tubular, up to 1.6 inches (4 cm) long, and appear in late summer after the plant loses its leaves.

 How to Grow and Care for Tylecodon grandiflorus